cse110-sp24-group34/warmup-exercise/SentimentRatingWidget/SWOT Sentiment.md

 # Project Review and SWOT Analysis

 ## Process Review
 - **Planning Phase:** The team efficiently established roles and responsibilities based on individual skills.
-Our team consists of Derrick, Austin, and Neo.
+Our team consists of Derrick, Alex, Austin, and Neo.
 - **Development Phase:** Framework of basic Widget completed first with additions in style and features later on.
 - **Review Phase:** Regular code reviews were conducted to maintain code quality and integrate different parts seamlessly.
 All code is commented based on functionality.